-Where protected species are identified, your project manager will seek a European Protected Species Mitigation (EPSM) licence from Natural England, putting forward a solution that compensates for any potential effects on that species.
+Where protected species are identified your project manager will seek the appropriate Natural England licence where necessary, putting forward a solution that compensates for any potential effects on that species.

 We provide a full range of terrestrial and aquatic habitat management and creation services to assist with the implementation of required mitigation and enhancement works.
 We have experience of working to the requirements of European Protected Species Mitigation (EPSM) licences, Environmental Statements (ES) and other planning conditions.
-Our team has on-site experience collaborating with developers and contractors to achieve such biodiversity objectives within their project timescales and budgets.
+Our team has on-site experience collaborating with developers and contractors to achieve such biodiversity objectives within project timescales and budgets.

 Our on-going site management services ensure that any mitigation plan is implemented correctly and receives enough aftercare to allow new habitats to develop and thrive.
 Just as with survey work, mitigation works have to be scheduled to fit in with the particular species' seasonal activities; please see our survey and mitigation timetables for more detailed information.

 Please call 02380 261065 to find out how our ecological contracting team can help you; or email firstname.lastname@example.org.